-Upon creation of the Fund, the rights of investors were set out exclusively in global certificates, unless a specific reference is made in the special part of this Sales Prospectus to the issue of unit certificates ("physical securities") (see the section "Investment funds, launch date and duration").
-Issued physical securities (including coupons) shall be redeemed via the depositary.
-Details on this can be found under "Information on redeeming physical securities" in the section entitled "Sales and paying agents" at the end of this Sales Prospectus.
-The Company has decided that no new physical securities will be issued.
+Upon creation of the Fund, the rights of investors were set out exclusively in global certificates, unless a specific reference is made in the special part of this Sales Prospectus to the issue of unit certificates ("physical securities") (see the section "The Investment Fund, launch date and duration").

+The issue of physical securities has been discontinued.
 This means that the purchase of units shall only be possible from now on in depositary form.
-The rights of unitholders in possession of physical securities shall remain unaffected.
+If physical securities were issued in the past, you will find a reference to the delivery requirement for physical securities and the procedure in the case of redemption of dividend coupons, and in the case of exchange of invalid bearer unit certificates from 1 January 2017, in the section "Delivery requirement for physical securities" in the special part of the Sales Prospectus.

 The global certificates are stored at a transferable securities collection bank.
 The unitholders are not entitled to the physical delivery of unit certificates.
-Unit certificates are in bearer form and are issued for one unit or several units.
+Units are in bearer form and are issued for one unit or several units.